tehw0lf/n8n-nodes-toon/SPEC-v2.0-archived.md

 - It contains a colon (:), double quote ("), or backslash (\).
 - It contains brackets or braces ([, ], {, }).
 - It contains control characters: newline, carriage return, or tab.
-- It contains the relevant delimiter (see §11 for complete delimiter rules):
+- It contains the relevant delimiter:
-  - For inline array values and tabular row cells: the active delimiter from the nearest array header.
+  - Inside array scope: the active delimiter (Section 1).
-  - For object field values (key: value): the document delimiter, even when the object is within an array's scope.
+  - Outside array scope: the document delimiter (Section 1).
 - It equals "-" or starts with "-" (any hyphen at position 0).

 Otherwise, the string MAY be emitted without quotes.
 Unicode, emoji, and strings with internal (non-leading/trailing) spaces are safe unquoted provided they do not violate the conditions.